FullScreenShenanigans/EightBittr/packages/shenanigans-manager/README.md

 -   `name`: PascalCase name of the package, such as `"EightBittr"`.
 -   `dist`: Whether the package should also include a `dist` command that generates a Webpack-bundled `dist/` directory.
+-   `game`: Whether the package's code should be structured as a game inheriting from `EightBittr`.
 -   `external`: Whether the package is a standalone repository outside of the EightBittr monorepo.
 -   `loading`: Settings for how to prepare the package for browser usage.
     -   `entries`: Any additional Webpack entry points for creating output files.
     -   `externals`: Non-EightBittr dependencies this will need to load before running.
+-   `mode`: Either an `"external"` package that exists on its own or an `"internal"` member of this monorepo.
 -   `web`: Whether to create a `lib/index.html` file to view the package as an EightBittr game.

 See `IShenanigansSchema` in [`src/typings.ts`](./src/typings.ts) for details.